bryanwweber/orbital-mechanics-notes/interplanetary-maneuvers/planetary-arrival-capture.md

 Depending on the mission design, we may want to impact the planetary atmosphere from the hyperbolic approach trajectory.
 In that case, the offset distance must be precisely determined so that the hyperbolic periapsis radius is within the atmosphere.
 There is a small range of values of the offset distance that will achieve this, depending on the height of the atmosphere.

-In addition, since the plane of the hyperbolic arrival trajectory can be rotated around the center of the planet, there is a surface of possible arrival trajectories (much like the surface of departure trajectories).
+In addition, since the plane of the hyperbolic arrival trajectory can be rotated around the center of the planet, there is a surface of possible arrival trajectories, much like the surface of departure trajectories.
 Combined with the range of offset distances, this gives a small annulus where the hyperbola will impact the atmosphere.
 This annulus is called the [**reentry corridor**](https://web.archive.org/web/20211115092141/https://www.faa.gov/about/office_org/headquarters_offices/avs/offices/aam/cami/library/online_libraries/aerospace_medicine/tutorial/media/iii.4.1.7_returning_from_space.pdf).

 The size of the reentry corridor depends on: